psaikido/swindonchan.org/content/pages/when.md

 The group was established in 1988

-We meet every Monday evening for meditation
+We meet on the first and third Monday of every month.

-7.30pm to around 9.15pm
+Evening meditation is from 8.30pm to around 9.15pm